Interval0043/KTE-Wiki/content/Species/Kruula.md

 Kruula are bulky, golem-like demons with a hard, almost rocky exoskeleton.
 They instinctively gravitate themselves towards chaos and destruction, sensing fear that brews a strong desire for souls.
-They hold the power of BLIGHT, used as a catalyst for their reign of power over souls.
+These creatures are a powerhouse of souls ridden with BLIGHT; A force if handled correctly, is responsible for unfathomable power.

-A majority of the Kruula that exist were formed inside of the Eidolon Cavern, where lingering remnants of souls from Dire’s aftermath (and other unfortunate souls from other dimensions) were reincarnated.
-Many onlookers of Unstable Catalyst lacked the understanding that many of these poor creatures lived in a cruel, never ending battle for both survival and spiritual freedom; As Kruula weren’t at all to meant to relish in anything else but mindless slaughter.
+A majority of the Kruula that exist were reincarnated inside of the Eidolon Cavern, where lingering remnants of souls from Dire’s aftermath (and other unfortunate souls from other dimensions) were reborn.
+Many onlookers of Unstable Catalyst simply misunderstood them.

 ## Lifespan / Maturity